noahehall/theBookOfNoah/databases/mysql_new.md

   -- disable checksum for this table alter table TABLENAME checksum = 0;

-  -- set the max rows for a table
+  -- set the max and min rows for a table
   -- and add a comment for the table alter table...
     max_rows = 1000,
+    min_rows = 50,
-    comment = 'this table can hold a max of 1000 records'
+    comment = 'this table can hold between 50-1000 records'

   -- federate an existing table with a remote table alter table...